 If your debtor is going through financial hardship, be prepared to offer options such as part-payments.

 - The first thing to do is consult a lawyer to work out your terms in the event of a bad debt.
 Your client will likely cover this cost as it is a cost of debt collection.

 - Provide a clear line of communication with the bad debtor and provide options for them to pay it down.
 Remember to be flexible; the more options you provide, the more likely the client is to pay.

 - You should be reviewing your debtor exposure with your accountant regularly to see if one debtor takes up a large percentage of overall debt owed.
 We have seen clients going into administration because one client makes up too much of the overall debtor book so make sure you get on top of them.

 - As a last resort, use a debt collection service to chase the debtor.
-It is best to have a relationship with a law firm who specialise in this area.
+It is best to have a relationship with a law firm who specialize in this area.

 Collecting Bad Debt

 - Have a clear system and process in place that explains, from start to finish, how you deal with a bad debtor.